tencentyun/intlcloud-documents/product/计算/容器服务/常见问题/事件常见问题_intl_en.md

 Description: The container process crashed or exited.
 Solution: Check whether there is a foreground process that is persistently running.
 If so, check whether it is exceptional.
 For more information, see [Building a Docker Image Guide](https://intl.cloud.tencent.com/document/product/457/9115).

-[submit a ticket](https://console.intl.cloud.tencent.com/workorder/category) if the solutions offered above failed to resolve your issues.
+[Submit a ticket](https://console.intl.cloud.tencent.com/workorder/category) if the solutions offered above failed to resolve your issues.